08.27.21

 The United Nations and the Islamic Development Bank recently launched an initiative to assist finance efforts to recover better as the world continues to grapple with the COVID-19 pandemic.

-Coming at a time when the global health and economic crisis have pushed millions of people into extreme poverty, Islamic social financing has the potential to provide urgently needed support for poverty alleviation, economic recovery, pandemic response, and sustainable development.
-Take the case of Zakat, if applied systematically, it has the potential to become a fiscal policy instrument at the macroeconomic level, enhancing institutional capability in the social and welfare sectors.
+Coming at a time when the global health and economic crisis has pushed millions of people into extreme poverty, Islamic social financing has the potential to provide urgently needed support for poverty alleviation, economic recovery, pandemic response, and sustainable development.
+Take the case of Zakat; if applied systematically, it has the potential to become a fiscal policy instrument at the macroeconomic level, enhancing institutional capability in the social and welfare sectors.
 At the microeconomic level, its allocation to the needy serves income re-distribution, additionally reducing overall indebtedness.

-Says Mr. Abdulla Rahhal, Director Fundraising and Community Relations, Islamic Relief Australia, “During the past several years, we are witnessing a general increase in Islamic charitable giving especially Zakat Al Mal which has attracted many major charities to launch their own Zakat focused fundraising appeals and programs.”
+Says Mr Abdulla Rahhal, Director Fundraising and Community Relations, Islamic Relief Australia, “During the past several years, we are witnessing a general increase in Islamic charitable giving, especially Zakat Al Mal, which has attracted many major charities to launch their own Zakat-focused fundraising appeals and programs.”

 Islamic Financing for Moral Economy

-The promotion of social justice is a common thread of many faiths and Islamic Relief Australia operates on the understanding that Islam views social justice as setting out the balance of rights and obligations, and freedoms and responsibilities within a framework of equality and solidarity.
+The promotion of social justice is a common thread of many faiths, and Islamic Relief Australia operates on the understanding that Islam views social justice as setting out the balance of rights and obligations, and freedoms and responsibilities within a framework of equality and solidarity.

 The principle of Zakat institutionalises the rights of the poor and needy through the provision of a wealth distribution mechanism.
-While there has been significant interests in leveraging Islamic financing and opportunities, what has been missing is the interest and engagement with the moral and underlying ethos; social reforms that change status quo and address the fundamentals of inequities.
+While there has been significant interest in leveraging Islamic financing and opportunities, what has been missing is the interest and engagement with the moral and underlying ethos; social reforms that change the status quo and address the fundamentals of inequities.

 Giving Trends on the Rise